scalableminds/webknossos/docs/tasks.md

 # Managing Tasks and Projects

-webKnossos has a task system that is useful for efficiently managing large annotation projects.
+webKnossos includes a powerful task and project management system to efficiently annotate large datasets.
+Large annotations can be broken down into smaller work pieces and distributed to members of your organization.

 ## Concepts

 - `Task`: Is an assignment for a small piece of work.
-A Team Manager or Admin creates Tasks with information about the Task Type, the referenced dataset, starting positions and advanced options.
+A `Team Manager` or `Admin` creates Tasks with information about the Task Type, the referenced dataset, starting positions and advanced options.
 These tasks will be distributed to eligible users.
 - `Task Instance`: Some Tasks need to be completed redundantly by multiple users in order to assure quality.
 The single assignments of the tasks are called Instances.
 - `Task Type`: Contains a blue print for Tasks.
 Includes information such as a description with instructions, allowed annotation modes, and advanced options.
 - `Project`: A group of many related Tasks is called a Project.
 Projects have a priority assigned to them which affects the order of assignment to users.
 Projects may be paused and resumed in order to manage the user workloads.